 Dar es Salaam in Arabic means ‘the abode of peace’.
 It might have been intended as a peaceful place when building began in 1865 or so, but today it is the biggest city in Tanzania!
 Dar boasts the largest population of all East African cities and it is Tanzania’s most important financial centre.
-Most travellers pass through on their way to a beach holiday on or off the coast, but those inclined to spend a little more time here enjoy a thrilling break in this most sprawling of cities!
+Most travellers pass through on their way to a beach vacation on or off the coast, but those inclined to spend a little more time here enjoy a thrilling break in this most sprawling of cities!

 Dar’s situation close to the Indian Ocean and near the equator accounts for the city’s tropical climate.
 There are two rainy seasons and it gets pretty humid here!
 We recommend visitors stay in the hotels with good facilities and plenty of air-conditioning – for example, the luxurious Hyatt Regency.